chung-leong/react-seq/doc/manageEvents.md

 );
 ```

-The example above is the exact equivalent to the one in the previous section.
+The example above is the exact equivalent to the example in the previous section.

 Strings matching the names of the
 [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)
 object's methods cannot to be used in this manner.
 These are `apply`, `bind`, `call`, `length`, `name`, `prototype`,
 and `toString`.

-## Promise Chaining
+## Promise chaining

 You can use the keyword `or` and `and` to chain multiple promises together.
 The former uses
 [Promise.race](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race) to join